openinnovation-hotel-check-in-out/ideation/docs/to_clarify.md

 ### User Stories

-1. As mentioned under "Context" that "hotels... have tried different digital check-in solutions to limited success", are you able to show us exactly what are some of the solutions that have been tried and in which aspects are they lacking?
-Having these references would help us to come up with a better solution.
+1. Stated under "Context" that "hotels... have tried different digital check-in solutions to limited success".
+What are some of these solutions and in which aspects are they lacking?
+Can we physically or digitally try out these solutions?
+This would help us in learning from past attempts and to come up with a better solution.

 1. Can we arrange a timeslot for my team to physically or digitally go through the current check-in/out process?
 This will help us have a better understanding of the pain points experienced when using the existing solution.